 About this book

-Standard: Student reflects on what has been learned after reading and formulates ideas, opinions, and personal responses to text.
+Standard: Students reflect on what has been learned after reading and formulate ideas, opinions, and personal responses to text.

 - Why do you think these women are mentioned in the encyclopedia?
 Why are they famous?

 - What was happening in the world when they were alive?